A characterisation of Lie algebras amongst anti-commutative algebras: Introduction

 \subsection{Categories of points}

-We may now modify the concept of (local) cartesian closedness in such a way that it applies to algebraic categories.
-The idea is that, where \emph{slice categories} are useful in non-algebraic settings, in algebraic categories a similar role may be played by \emph{categories of points}.
+We may now mimic the concept of (local) cartesian closedness in such a way that it applies to \emph{global sections of bundles} instead of the bundles themselves.
+The idea is that, where \emph{slice categories} are very useful in non-algebraic settings, for certain applications in algebraic categories a similar role may be played by \emph{categories of points}.